 - Qualified Lead – Once you have a decision maker’s name and contact information, they become a qualified lead.
 Qualified leads are your bread and butter.
 Spend your Golden Hours (the time your prospects are most likely to answer) calling these leads.
 As soon as this list starts to dwindle, you need to spend some time turning new leads into more qualified leads (Note: I call this my “100 Strong” list.
 Click here to see why…).

-- Wait (Reach 3) - You’ve reached the decision maker 3 times and still haven’t set an appointment.
+- Wait (Contact 3) – You’ve talked to the decision maker 3 times and still haven’t set an appointment.
 Put them in the Wait category and set a reminder to call them in 3, 6 or 12 months – or whenever you think they may be truly interested.
 Click here for my post on how long to call your Maybes…

 - Appointment Set – Just like it sounds – you have an appointment set with your prospect.